Phlank/Budgeting-Mobile-App/Documentation/SourceCode.md

   }
 ```

-This function is used by the PriorityBudgetFactory class.
+This function is used by the PriorityBudgetFactory.
 There's one crucial part of this function that if done differently would change the behavior of PriorityBudgetFactory completely, and that's the copyOf constructor.
 Without this, this.\_allotted would be the same object in memory as old.\_allotted.

 ### steel_crypter.dart